Doctoral Student Focus | CDR Youssef Aboul-Enein, USN, DOL

 - Organizational Leadership (Doctorate)

-Any other relevant or interesting information that you would like to share?
+Any other information/fun facts that you would like to add?

-Inspired by CDR Aboul-Enein's story to #GOFURTHER in your educational & career pursuits?
+Inspired by Youssef’s story to #GOFURTHER in your educational & career pursuits?
 Learn more about Hood College’s Doctorate of Organizational Leadership by clicking here.